 Solomon warned, “Make no friendship with an angry man, and with a furious man do not go” (Proverbs 22:24).

 A godly man works to maintain control of his emotions and applies the wisdom written by James: “So then, my beloved brethren, let every man be swift to hear, slow to speak, slow to wrath” (James 1:19).

 Of course, there will inevitably be things that frustrate or upset a godly man, but how does he handle these situations?
 Does he overreact and cause others harm?
 Or does he think through the situation, possibly even putting a conversation on hold until he’s thought through his words carefully?

 Of course, a woman who wants to marry a godly man must be developing godly character herself—becoming a Proverbs 31 woman.

-And if a man wants to marry such a woman, then he needs to become a Proverbs 31 man.
-These five aspects of godly character are a good start and are essential ingredients of a Christian man of character.
+And if a man wants to marry such a godly woman, then he needs to become a Proverbs 31 man.
+These five questions to consider about the qualities of a godly man are a good start and are essential ingredients of a Christian man of character.

 To learn more characteristics a godly man will exhibit, read “3 Characteristics That Define a Real Man” and “Jesus Christ: The True Model for Manhood.”